Hasnep/cv/cv-johannes-smit.md

 ### Skills

-- As well as being fluent in Python, R and SQL for data analysis, I develop personal open-source projects in the languages Julia and Typescript as a hobby.
+- As well as being fluent in Python, SQL and Typescript, I develop open-source projects in Julia and Rust as a hobby.
   My portfolio of personal projects can be found on my website ([`ha.nnes.dev`](https://ha.nnes.dev/)).
 - Languages: English (native), Afrikaans (fluent), Spanish (intermediate) and Mandarin (beginner).